Our customers have been hired by:

 "Hm.
 I'd better read this carefully."

 You need to make the hiring manager say the words above.
-That's because most managers skim resumes and then discard them.
+That's because most managers skim resumes and then discard them, according to our HR statistics report.

 So, kick off with a teaching assistant resume summary or resume objective.